Identifying bound states in the continuum by their boundary sensitivity: Introduction

 However, radiation loss in open systems -- where waves may escape toward infinity -- poses subtle mathematical problems and has recently led to the adaptation of the concept of a quasi-normal mode (QNM) to classical waves~\cite{chingRMP1998,sauvanPRL2013,torresPRL2020,wu2021nanoscale,laude2023quasinormal}.
 Cavities and waveguides are usually characterized by their NMs defined under closed boundary conditions; in the absence of loss, the associated eigenvalue problem is Hermitian, yielding real positive eigenfrequencies, infinite quality factors, and orthogonal eigenvectors.
 These properties are lost when considering QNM of open systems: eigenfrequencies are complex-valued even in the absence of material loss, and eigenmodes are not orthogonal, although their associated wave fields can still be normalized.
 Closely related to the QNM concept is the notion of a bound state in the continuum (BIC) \cite{stillinger1975bound,hsu2016bound,wang2023brillouin}, which has garnered considerable attention in recent years.
 A BIC is a resonant state that remains completely decoupled from radiation modes, thus implying, in principle, an infinite quality factor.
 BICs may arise under specific conditions, for example, for sound or water waves inside a waveguide for reasons of symmetry \cite{linton2007embedded} or in open periodic systems \cite{chaplain2025acoustic}.
 In situations where the quality factor of a resonant eigenstate is extremely large yet finite, the term quasi-BIC aligns with the QNM-based mathematical description.

-In this work, we present a new approach for effectively identifying bound states in the continuum (BICs) -- notably without computing the imaginary part of the eigenvalue.
-A genuine BIC should be insensitive to its environment; otherwise, its eigenfrequency would change as the spatial position of the boundary is varied.
+In this work, we present a new approach for effectively identifying bound states in the continuum (BICs) -- notably, without calculating the imaginary part of the eigenvalue.
+The idea rests on the physical property of a genuine BIC: it should be insensitive to its far-field environment.
+Otherwise, its eigenfrequency would change as the spatial position of the external boundary is varied, revealing a radiative leakage.
 Reciprocally, if the resonance is truly insensitive to the enclosing boundaries, its frequency will remain invariant and thus accumulate within a spectral histogram in the manner of a density of states.
-As we demonstrate, this observation yields a practical numerical scheme based on spectral histograms obtained by varying the boundary position.
+As we demonstrate, this observation yields a practical numerical scheme based on the physical properties of BICs.
+We obtain spectral histograms by iteratively varying the boundary position, which practically enables parallel processing.
 We substantiate the foundations of this approach by deriving integral reciprocity statements; its effectiveness is illustrated in the setting of two related physical systems: a recently introduced linear chain of slow inclusions~\cite{laudePRB2025}, and its extension to a segmented whispering gallery resonator supporting Bloch waves~\cite{maling2016whispering}.
 In the first system, the interplay of symmetry and periodicity leads to the emergence of BICs at certain points of the first Brillouin zone.
 For the second, recent works by Martí-Sabaté et al. have analyzed the existence of quasi-BICs and related their resonant frequency to the dispersion of Rayleigh-Bloch (RB) waves guided by the equivalent linear chain~\cite{martiPRR2023,martiCP2024}.
 The fact that a linear periodic chain of inclusions supports BICs, whereas the analogous curved periodic chain supports only quasi-BICs, points to a mechanism of symmetry breaking that accounts for the emergence of radiation loss.